hikeventures/hikeventures.github.io/_posts/performance/2017-03-30-best-sensor-cleaning-kit.markdown

 layout: post
 ---

-In this blog post I have selected the best sensor cleaning kit which I would consider for my Sony a7 (or a9 or a6500)
+In this blog post I have selected the best sensor cleaning kit which I would consider for my Sony a7 (or a9 or a6500).
+We make a commission for purchases made through the following links which will help us to keep this blog running.

-In general it's a pretty simple process to clean your sony camera sensor.
+In general it's a pretty simple process to clean your Sony camera sensor.

 First of all you have to set your camera into cleaning mode.